orbitalquark/textadept/doc/14_Appendix.md

 [Lua 5.2 Reference Manual]: http://www.lua.org/manual/5.2/manual.html#6.4.1

-## Ncurses Compatibility
+## Curses Compatibility

-Textadept 5.5 beta introduced an ncurses version that can run in a terminal emulator.
-However, since ncurses is quite low-level in terms of graphics capability compared to GTK+, the ncurses version of Textadept lacks some features in its editing component Scintilla:
+Textadept 5.5 beta introduced a curses version that can run in a terminal emulator.
+However, since curses is quite low-level in terms of graphics capability compared to GTK+, the curses version of Textadept lacks some features in its editing component Scintilla:

 * Any settings with alpha values are not supported.
 * Autocompletion lists cannot show images (pixmap surfaces are not supported).